isc-projects/kea/doc/sphinx/arm/quickstart.rst

   :iscman:`keactrl` is not available in packages, as similar functionality is provided by the native systemctl scripts.

-9. On Debian/Ubuntu systems, the service is enabled at boot time automatically when the package is installed.
-On Fedora/RHEL and Alpine, the service is not enabled automatically, so, if desired, it must be enabled manually.
+9. On Debian/Ubuntu systems, the service is automatically enabled at boot time when the package is installed.
+On Fedora/RHEL and Alpine, the service is not automatically enabled, so if desired, it must be enabled manually.

     With systemd on Fedora/RedHat: